-It obviously feels tough for someone who is going to study in Stockholm and it is easy to feel stressed and anxious about your housing situation.
-For many students the first study period begins with subletting or live-in tenancy.
-It could be a friend or a relative, but you can also find a room through accommodation ads.Regardless of who is subletting to you, it is important to sign a contract and agree upon the terms and conditions for each party.
-Never pay any rent or deposit before having seen the accommodation and having signed a contract.
-Some further tips that will increase your chances of finding accommodation are:
+It obviously feels tough for someone who is coming to Stockholm to study, and it is easy to feel stressed and anxious about your housing situation.
+Many people begin their period of study by subletting or lodging.
+It can be a friend or a relative, but you can also find a room through vacancy ads.Regardless of who you are renting from, it is important to have a written contract and be in agreement regarding the rules of conduct applicable to either party.
+Never pay rent in advance without having seen the accommodation and signed a contract.
+Below are some tips that will increase your chances of finding accommodation:

 - Don’t forget about Stockholm’s neighbouring municipalities when looking for accommodation.